tj/co/Readme.md

 })('pwd', done);
 ```

-### co.join(fn...)
+### yield array

-  The `co.join()` utility function allows you to pass multiple thunks, or an array
-  of thunks and "join" them all into a single thunk which executes them all concurrently,
+  By yielding an array of thunks you may "join" them all into a single thunk which executes them all concurrently,
   instead of in sequence.
 Note that the resulting array ordering _is_ retained.

 ```js